Generative multitask learning mitigates target-causing confounding: Introduction

+as the inference objective, we become invariant to shifts in $p(\b{u})$.
+Importantly, unlike Eq.~\ref{eq:dmtl factorized}, the inference objective in Eq.~\ref{eq:gmtl original} no longer factorizes over the targets.
+This means that even if we only care about evaluating the main target $\b{y}$, we also need to consider $\b{y}'$.
+Conditioning on all targets during inference closes the backdoor paths between the inputs and targets.
+This $d$-separates $\b{x}$ and $\b{u}$, and removes the spurious dependencies between the input and targets.

+In practice, we implement GMTL as an approximation of Eq.~\ref{eq:gmtl original}.
+As we discuss in Section~\ref{sec:GMTL}, this allows us to formulate GMTL as a minor change to the inference objective of DMTL.
+This makes GMTL practical, since it can be used with existing MTL methods without requiring additional training.
+We also introduce a single hyperparameter to adjust the degree to which we remove spurious dependencies between the input and targets.
+This makes GMTL include DMTL as a special case, where no spurious dependencies are removed.
+This flexibility is useful for managing the trade-off between in-distribution (ID) and out-of-distribution (OOD) generalization, since spurious dependencies are predictive in the former setting, but not the latter.

-We perform experiments on two datasets called Attributes of People~\citep{Bourdev2011AttributesOfPeople} and Taskonomy~\citep{Zamir2018Taskonomy}.
-Across various pairs of tasks on these datasets, our results show that GMTL is more robust than DMTL to prior probability shift.
+In order to empirically validate GMTL, we perform experiments on two datasets called Attributes of People~\citep{Bourdev2011AttributesOfPeople} and Taskonomy~\citep{Zamir2018Taskonomy}.
+Our results show that GMTL improves robustness to target shift across four MTL methods.
 We attribute this improvement to GMTL's ability to mitigate target-causing confounding.
-The empirical success of GMTL is evidence that causal representation learning shows promise for MTL.
+This serves as evidence that causal representation learning shows promise for MTL.